FactomProject/factom-docs/api/includes/_factomd-api.md

 Reveal the First Entry in a Chain to factomd after the Commit to complete the Chain creation.
 The reveal-chain hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#entry)

-The reveal-chain api takes a specifically formatted message encoded in hex that includes signatures.
-If you have a factom-walletd instance running, you can construct this reveal-chain api call with [compose-chain](#compose-chain) which takes easier to construct arguments.
+The reveal-chain API takes a specifically formatted message encoded in hex that includes signatures.
+If you have a factom-walletd instance running, you can construct this reveal-chain API call with [compose-chain](#compose-chain) which takes easier to construct arguments.

 The [compose-chain](#compose-chain) api call has two api calls in its response: [commit-chain](#commit-chain) and [reveal-chain](#reveal-chain).
 To successfully create a chain, the [reveal-chain](#reveal-chain) must be called after the [commit-chain](#commit-chain).